ngi-nix/summer-of-nix/README.md

 From the organisers' experience, mobile data is unlikely to suffice.

 ## Questions and answers

-### Why mob programming?

-With proper facilitation, mob programming avoids many problems prevalent in solo-programming and asynchronous collaboration.
-It seems to produce better software and make for happier developers.
-It optimises for knowledge sharing, which is critical for short-term teams that collaborate on unfamiliar projects, such as in this program.
-It also reduces the organisation overhead due to cross-participant support.

 ### How to get notifications and updates?